 British Exploring and DofE

 British Exploring Society is an Approved Activity Provider (AAP) for the Duke of Edinburgh’s Award.
-This means British Exploring is licensed to facilitate the Residential and Expedition sections of the Gold Award.
+This means British Exploring is licensed to facilitate the Residential section of the Gold Award.

 British Exploring is a Registered Charity No. 802196